How To Prepare And Ace IELTS With 8.0 Band Score By Ayeni

 The Writing test has two tasks while the Speaking test has three sections with one question type for each section.
 You must acquaint yourself with all the possible question types because each IELTS exam is unique.
 You never can tell the question types you will be tested on in the main exam.

-• Practice!
+- Practice!
 Practice!!
 Practice!!!

 This point cannot be overemphasized.
 You must take as many practice tests as possible.
-You will find them on various tutorial websites and IELTS blogs and in Cambridge IELTS e-books.
+You will find them on various tutorial websites IELTS blogs and Cambridge IELTS e-books.
 Make sure you take a complete practice test at least three times before your main test.

 This will help you to identify your areas of strengths and weaknesses long before your main test.
 It will also calm your nerves as you prepare for your test day.
 Watch speaking videos and practice listening tests while listening to the audio tapes.
 These will help you to be familiarized with the diction and intonation of IELTS Listening speakers and Speaking Interviewers.

 Also, endeavor to get someone to practice your speaking test with.
-Your tutor, a friend or relative who is objective in judgement will suffice.
+Your tutor, a friend, or a relative who is objective in judgement will suffice.
 If you do not practice adequately before your test, you may struggle during the exam and your chances of scoring a band 7 and above will be slim irrespective of your background in English Language.

 Author: Promise Ayeni

-Promise is a young economist and an IELTS coach.
+Promise is an IELTS coach.
 You can contact him on (+234) 8076765539; (+234) 8102888897.
-You can also join his online IELTS class via this link above